adedotun-a/COMP-3430-Assignment-3/README.md

 ---

-Use the command "./q1 executable" where executable is a proccess for example cat
+Use the command "./a3q1 x y"
+where x is the number of CPUs
+where y is the scheduling algorithm either rr, stcf or mlfq

-## Report
+## Analysis

 ---